Key Takeaways

 - You can use your $250 biannual travel credit

-You'll also receive the following benefits on every stay with The Edit through the Chase Portal, whether you redeem points or pay with your Reserve card.
+You'll also receive the following benefits on nearly every The Edit stay booked through Chase Travel, whether paying cash or redeeming points:

 - Breakfast for two